-Within Cisco's Unified Communications platform, IP voice, video, and other UC applications are physically separate from the call/voice processing mechanism, and they may be anywhere within the network.
-A single network framework provides a versatile environment for powerful applications and provides a solid basis for future convergence-based software.
-Cisco cooperates with leading technology partners to offer a wide range of IP telephony and IP video applications and devices.
-Cisco also supports the capability to create and administer customized in-house programs.
+Under Cisco's Unified Communications platform, IP phone, IP video, and other UC applications are separate from the call/voice processing mechanism, and they may reside anywhere within the system.
+A cohesive network infrastructure provides an open platform for feature-rich business applications and acts as a solid basis for future convergence-based applications.
+Cisco works with leading technology vendors to offer a wide selection of IP telephony and video software applications and devices.
+Cisco also supports the capability to develop and administer specialized internal programs.

-Jabber is a converge media client application that provides presence, instant messaging, business-quality voice, HD video, voice messaging, desktop sharing, and online conferencing features for Windows PCs, Macs, iPads and Android tablets as well as smartphones.
-Jabber is an evolution and combination of the Unified Personal Communicator, Cisco Mobile, and WebEx Connect, with important improvements in the areas of video capabilities and desktop screen sharing, and expanding the collaboration environment to more operating systems and devices.
-Jabber works with Cisco Unified CM for call and session control, Cisco Unified Presence for instant messaging and presence, Cisco Unity Connection for voice messaging and programmable attendant, and Cisco WebEx Meeting for conferencing.
+Cisco Jabber is a converge media client application that supports presence, IM, voice, video, voice messaging, screen sharing, and real-time conferencing capabilities for PCs, Apple Macs, iPads and Android tablets plus smartphones.
+Jabber is a rebranding and integration of the Cisco Unified Personal Communicator soft phone, Cisco Mobile, and WebEx Connect, with important enhancements to video capabilities and desktop sharing, and expanding the collaboration environment to additional operating systems and endpoint hardware.
+Cisco Jabber operates in conjunction with Cisco Unified CM for call management, Cisco Unified Presence for IM and presence, Cisco Unity Connection for voice messaging and automated attendant, and WebEX Meeting for conferencing and online meetings.

-Because Jabber utilizes popular communication protocols, it can communicate with a wide range of non-Cisco platforms.
-As an example, Extensible Messaging and Presence Protocol (XMPP) enables Cisco Jabber users to trade instant messaging and presence information with other XMPP clients including as Adium for Mac OS, IBM Sametime, and Microsoft Lync.
-Jabber features can be accessed from Microsoft Office programs including Microsoft Outlook and SharePoint.
-This cross-platform support maximizes productivity by providing a common end-user experience and accommodating the BYOD paradigm of networking.
-Progent can provide the assistance of Microsoft-certified Exchange consultants and SharePoint experts who can show you how to use Jabber with Microsoft's popular collaboration products.
-Progent also offers help with iPhone and iPad integration and Google Android phone and tablet integration to help you to increase the business value of your BYOD ecosystem.
+Since Cisco Jabber is built around popular industry protocols, it can communicate with a wide range of non-Cisco platforms.
+For instance, XMPP enables Jabber users to trade instant messaging and presence data with other XMPP clients including as Adium for Mac, Sametime, and Microsoft Lync and Office Communications Server.
+Cisco Jabber collaboration features are available from Microsoft Office programs including Outlook and Microsoft SharePoint.
+This cross-platform support optimizes output by providing a consistent user environment and fully enabling the bring-your-own-device paradigm of networking.
+Progent can provide the expertise of Microsoft-certified Exchange and Outlook consultants and Microsoft SharePoint programmers who can assist you to take advantage of Jabber with Microsoft's premier collaboration platforms.
+Progent also offers expertise with Apple iPhone and iPad integration and Android smartphone integration and management to assist your organization to enhance the business value of your BYOD ecosystem.

 WebEX Meeting Center

-WebEX Meeting Center enables web and video meetings for users with a browser or virtually any PC or mobile computer.
-Cisco WebEx is offered as software as a service (SaaS) through the Cisco WebEx Cloud.
-This makes it simple to deploy and scale, reduces the cost of management, eliminates high initial expenditures, offers high availability and enterprise-class data protection, and delivers consistently high throughput.
-Important features include support for sharing specific content or your whole screen with remote attendees in real time, the ability to add rich media into presentations including PowerPoint and Flash videos, session and content recording plus editing and playback for training and demonstrations, single sign-on (SSO) and support for Cisco collaboration applications such as Jabber and Cisco TelePresence, plus strong data protection and encrypted connections with strict policy management.
+WebEX Meeting Center provides online conferencing for participants using a browser or virtually any PC or mobile device.
+WebEx Meeting Center is offered as software as a service through Cisco's WebEx Cloud.
+This makes it simple to deploy and scale, reduces the cost of management, avoids heavy up-front expenditures, offers maximum uptime and world-class data protection, and delivers fast performance.
+Key features include support for sharing discrete content or your entire screen with remote attendees in real time, the capability to add multimedia into presentations including Microsoft PowerPoint and Flash animations, session recording plus editing and playback for future reference and training, single sign-on (SSO) and integration with other Cisco collaboration products like Cisco Jabber and TelePresence, plus strong data privacy and encrypted connections with strict policy control.

-Cisco WebEx Meeting Center runs on Microsoft Windows, Apple Mac, and Linux-powered PCs and permits mobile workers to start, schedule, and take part in meetings on Google Android devices, Apple iPhones and iPads, BlackBerry handhelds, and Windows Phone.
-Users can also launch online meetings with a few clicks from Microsoft Office, Microsoft Outlook, Lotus Notes, and a selection of IM solutions.
+Cisco WebEx Meeting Center runs on Windows, Mac, and Linux-powered desktops and permits mobile workers to start, schedule, and participate in meetings on Google Android devices, Apple iPhones and iPads, BlackBerry phones, and Windows Phone.
+You can also initiate online conferences instantly from Microsoft Office, Microsoft Outlook, Lotus Notes, and a selection of IM solutions.

-For midsize organizations and enterprises who wish to build an on-premises or hybrid in-house/cloud solution for teleconferencing, Cisco offers a portfolio of Cisco TelePresence platforms that deliver high-quality teleconferencing for attendees with virtually any endpoint device at any location.
-Cisco TelePresence Server is a scalable video conferencing bridge that works with Cisco Unified Communications Manager to bring multiparty telepresence to unified communications deployments and can extend meetings to incorporate cloud-based Cisco WebEx Meeting Center participants.
-Cisco TelePresence Conductor software simplifies the control of how teleconferencing bandwidth and features should be allotted for each attendee, allowing administrators to specify the precise service level and experience required for each user.
-Cisco TelePresence Content Server collects video and presentations for live distribution and video on demand playback.
+For medium-size businesses and enterprises who wish to build an on-premises or hybrid on-premises/cloud solution for teleconferencing, Cisco offers a portfolio of Cisco TelePresence products that deliver high-definition teleconferencing for attendees with almost any endpoint device at any location.
+Cisco TelePresence Server is an expandable teleconferencing bridge that runs with Cisco Unified CM to deliver multiparty video, audio and content sharing to unified communications deployments and can extend conferences to include cloud-based Cisco WebEx Meeting Center participants.
+Cisco TelePresence Conductor software streamlines management of the way teleconferencing bandwidth and features are allotted for each participant, enabling administrators to specify the exact service level and user experience required for each user.
+Cisco TelePresence Content Server collects video conference presentations for live streaming and video on demand (VOD) playback.

-Cisco's Unity Connection and Unity Express for Unified Voicemail and Automated Attendant
+Cisco's Unity Connection and Unity Express for Converged Voicemail

-Cisco's Unity Connection, an integrated extension of Unified CM, is a converged voicemail system that accelerates teamwork by offering flexible set of options for retrieving voice messages within a framework that is easy to deploy and maintain.
-Unity Connection lets you read and manage your voice messages from your Exchange inbox, web browser, Jabber, a Cisco Unified VoIP Phone, an iPhone or other smartphone, or a tablet.
-Unity Connection also provides sophisticated speech-recognition capabilities for hands and eyes free operation and extensive Automated Attendant functions such as intelligent routing for inbound calls and easily customizable call-screening and message-notification options.
-The Unity Connection platform runs as a fully virtualized system that can be hosted on a BE6000 server or a Cisco Services Ready Engine 910 router blade and can support as many as 20,000 voice mailboxes on each server.
+Cisco's Unity Connection, an extension of Cisco Unified Communications Manager, is a unified voice messaging system that accelerates collaboration by providing a variety of options for accessing calls and messages within a framework that is simple to implement and maintain.
+Unity Connection allows you to access and manage voicemail from your email inbox, browser, Cisco Jabber, a Cisco Unified VoIP endpoint, a smartphone, or an iPad or tablet.
+Cisco Unity Connection also offers advanced speech-recognition features for hands-free management and powerful Automated Attendant functions such as intelligent routing for inbound calls and custom call-filtering and message-notification settings.
+The Cisco Unity Connection platform operates as a virtual machine that can reside on a BE6000 server or a Cisco SRE 910 router blade service module and can support up to 20,000 voice mailboxes on each server.

-Unity Express (CUE), available in select Cisco ISR routers, provides cost-effective voicemail, unified messaging, IVR, and automated-attendant services for small to medium businesses (SMBs) and enterprise satellite offices with as many as 500 voice mailboxes.
-Unity Express permits you to manage voicemail via a Cisco Unified IP Phone display, a browser, or your email system.
-Integrated Services Routers for which Unity Express is available as an advanced integration module include Cisco's 1861, 2900, 3800, and 3900 Series.
-Progent offers certified configuration and support services for all ISR routers.
+Cisco Unity Express (CUE), offered in select Cisco ISR routers, offers affordable voicemail, unified messaging, interactive voice response, and automated-attendant services for small to mid-size businesses and enterprise satellite locations with up to 500 voice mailboxes.
+Cisco Unity Express permits you to manage voicemail via a Cisco Unified IP Phone display, your web browser, or an email client.
+ISR Routers for which Unity Express is offered as an advanced integration module include Cisco's 1861, 2800, 2900, and 3900 families.
+Progent offers certified configuration and support services for all Integrated Services Routers.

-Cisco Unified Contact Center Enterprise (UCCE) integrates with Unified Communications Manager and desktop agent applications such as Finesse to provide automatic call distribution capabilities that allow an organization to match customers with the proper sales or service agent.
-Unified CCE or UCCE features intelligent call routing, computer telephony integration, support for multichannel customer contact management, network call queuing, interactive voice response (IVR) and advanced enterprise-wide reporting to simplify the deployment and administration of a large-scale contact center.
-Cisco platforms incorporated in UCCE's client contact management solution include Cisco Unified IP Phones, Voice, and Cisco LAN/WAN technology.
+Cisco Unified Contact Center Enterprise (Unified CCE or UCCE) integrates closely with Cisco Unified Communications Manager and desktop agent software like Cisco Finesse to provide automatic call distribution features that allow an organization to match customers with the proper salesperson or service representative.
+Unified CCE or UCCE provides intelligent call distribution, computer telephony integration (CTI), multiple channel customer contact management, call queuing, IVR and advanced enterprise-wide reporting to streamline the creation and management of a modern contact center.
+Cisco products supporting UCCE's customer interaction management ecosystem include Cisco Unified IP Phones, Cisco Voice Gateways, and Cisco network infrastructure.

-Cisco Unified Contact Center Express (Unified CCX or CCX) offers a packaged solution for creating a customer interaction management center for branch or midmarket deployments that handle as many as 400 agents.
-Several packages are available, plus a selection of optional advanced features.
-Unified CCX works with Cisco Unified Communications Manager and provides intelligent call distribution, contact interaction management, integrated reporting, IVR, and management of voice, email, chat, and social media inquiries.
-Unified Contact Center Express comes with Finesse, a web-based customizable desktop agent that requires no client-side installation.
-Optional advanced features include conditional routing, estimated-wait-time messages, and workforce and quality management.
+Unified Contact Center Express (Unified CCX or CCX) provides an out-of-the-box solution for building a customer interaction management center for branch or midmarket deployments that support as many as 400 agents.
+Multiple bundles are available, plus a selection of optional advanced features.
+Unified CCX integrates with Cisco CUCM and offers intelligent call distribution, client management, reporting, interactive voice response, and the ability to manage voice, email, chat, and social media inquiries.
+Cisco Unified Contact Center Express comes with Finesse, a web-based desktop agent that needs no client-side software setup.
+Optional enhancements include conditional routing, expected-wait-time messages, and productivity optimization with workforce and quality management.

-Cisco Mobile Connect and Single Number Reach (SNR)
+Cisco Mobile Connect for Single Number Reach (SNR)

-Mobile Connect, popularly referred to as Single Number Reach, makes it possible for users to be called via a single phone number that rings at the same time on their desktop IP Phone and their mobile phone.
-Users can transfer live calls between their Cisco VoIP phone and their cell phone seamlessly.
-Unanswered calls can be redirected to a Unity or Unity Connection account.
-Users can create their own access lists that specify which calls are extended to alternate endpoints.
+Mobile Connect, commonly referred to as Single Number Reach, makes it possible for users to be reached via a single phone number that rings simultaneously on their desktop IP Phone and their smartphone.
+Users can switch active calls between their desktop VoIP phone and their mobile phone seamlessly.
+Calls that are not answered can be transferred to a Unity or Cisco Unity Connection voicemail account.
+Users can create their own access lists that specify which calls are directed to different phones.

-Cisco Prime Collaboration offers an automated platform for initial installs and for ďday 2Ē moves, additions, changes, and deletions.
-A user-friendly console provides a unified view of a user and the subscriber's services.
-Prime Collaboration Provisioning significantly accelerates company-wide rollouts and reduces the effort required for future updates.
-Prime Collaboration in addition offers management analytics that show application adoption and usage rates, enabling organizations to optimize resources and further reduce TCO.
+Prime Collaboration Provisioning offers an automated platform for initial deployments as well as for follow-on moves, adds, changes, and deletions.
+A user-friendly interface provides a unified look at a user and the user's services.
+Prime Collaboration Provisioning substantially accelerates site rollouts and reduces the time needed for future changes.
+Prime Collaboration also offers management analytics that show application adoption and usage rates, enabling organizations to make more efficient use of IT resources and further lower TCO.